You may notice a new look. Same HiSET mission, fresh new feel.

 Retesting

-What to know: HiSET test takers may take each subtest a maximum of three (3) times in a calendar year.
+HiSET test takers may take each subtest a maximum of six (6) times in a calendar year.

-How it works: If you take your first official HiSET subtest in the month of January and then take two retakes at a test center in the months of February and March, you would not be permitted to take that subtest again until the next calendar year starting in January, and you would then need to pay the full test price.
+If you take your first official HiSET subtest in the month of January and then take 5 retakes at a test center between February and November, you would not be permitted to take that subtest again until the next calendar year starting in January.

-What it costs: You may retake each subtest two times over the 12 months following your first attempt by paying only the test center and state administration fees or the at-home online proctor and state administration fees for each at-home subtest.
-Test center, remote proctor and state administration fees are noted above for each subtest.
+You may retake each subtest two times over the 12 months following your first attempt by paying only the test center fee (noted above for each in-person subtest) or the at-home online proctor fee ($17.50 for each at-home subtest).
+You will be charged the full amount including the Test Fee when scheduling your fourth attempt within the 12 months following your first attempt.